 Curtis was the big reason this is a 3 star rating instead of a 4.
 I just had a really hard time warming up to him since he spends more than the first half of the book trying to keep Logan at arm’s length.
-He’s understandably still grieving, but I just felt so bad for Logan when ever he got pushed away.
-I don’t mind some kinks, but pain is not one of them, so for me personally, this was a negative.
-However, Albert writes about it so competently that I better understand why it appeals to some people.
+He’s understandably still grieving, but I just felt so bad for Logan whenever he got pushed away.
+I don’t mind some kinks, but pain is not one of them, so for me personally, this was not in my preference.
+However, Albert writes about it so competently that I better understand why it appeals for others.

 3 out of 5 stars

 Curtis Hunt has made a name for himself as a chainsaw wood carver, winning national competitions and operating a small business in Rainbow Cove, Oregon.
 As winter whittles away his tourist traffic, his goal is just to survive the season and try to not get lost in grief for his dead lover.
 It’s been two years, but he’s sure he’ll never be over the love of a lifetime.
 However, his body has a certain restlessness that he doesn’t quite know how to calm.

 Logan Rosner knows a thing or two about restlessness.
 It’s what drove him to Rainbow Cove to be a chef at a bar and grill run by his friends.
 And it’s what drives him to a single sizzling encounter with the local legendary lumberjack.
 Both men get far more than they expected and learn that first impressions aren’t always accurate…